 No restrictions on ownership and classes

-Ownership of C Corporations are transferable and can be fluid.
+Ownership of C Corporations is transferable and can be fluid.
 It is also decided by who holds the stocks the corporation issues.

 More options for raising capital